Why we exist:

 • When required by law or a court of law

-• When the Ombudsperson perceives an imminent risk of serious harm and there is no reasonable alternative to disclosure available
+• When the Ombuds perceives an imminent risk of serious harm and there is no reasonable alternative to disclosure available

 • When there is reasonable cause for suspicion of child abuse

-• When the Office of the Ombudsperson receives a report of gender-based misconduct and is required by law to make a report to the appropriate University of Mississippi office
+• When the University Ombuds’ Office receives a report of gender-based misconduct and is required by law to make a report to the appropriate University of Mississippi office

 Those who wish to learn more about mandatory reporting requirements for University of Mississippi employees are encouraged to refer to the University’s Sexual Assault Response website and the University’s Guide for Title IX Mandatory Reporters of Sexual Misconduct, Relationship Violence, and Stalking website.